jasonzissman/TimeMe.js/README.md

 switches to a different tab.
 This means a more accurate reflection of actual 'interaction' time by a user is being collected.
 Additionally, TimeMe.js disregards 'idle' time outs.
-If the user goes idle (no page mouse movement, no page keyboard input) for a customizable period of time, then the TimeMe.js will automatically ignore this time.
+If the user goes idle (no page mouse movement, no page keyboard input) for a customizable period of time, then TimeMe.js will automatically ignore this time.
 This means no time will be reported where a web page is open but the user isn't actually interacting with it (such as when they temporarily leave the computer).
 These components put together create a much more accurate representation of how long users are actually using a web page.